saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/reference.md

 }
 ```

-In this example, `print_value` takes an immutable reference, and `increment` takes a mutable reference.
+`print_value` takes an immutable reference, and `increment` takes a mutable reference.

 References are a powerful feature in Rust that enable safe and efficient access to data without transferring ownership.